stevemullerworth/lfric_core/infrastructure/documentation/buildsystem.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-By default all build related files end up in the directory ``working`` within the working copy.
+By default all build related files end up in the directory ``working`` within the sub-project directory.
 This is convenient for interactive development as it allows the generated source to be examined.
 Unfortunately there are a number of situations where this is less than ideal.

 The database engine used to store dependency information interacts badly with